rbl9656/FED-Minutes-Scraper/docs/AI_USAGE.md

-Help me create a web scraper for the meeting minutes for the FED from the website pasted below.
-This scraper will be in three python files, the main scraper file, a file with the data validation rules, and a basic data transformation pipeline.
-The concepts demonstrated in the scraper are:
+Prompt 1: Help me create a web scraper for the meeting minutes for the FED from the official website: https://www.federalreserve.gov/monetarypolicy/fomccalendars.htm.
+This scraper will be in the form of three files shown below:

 # 1. Data Quality Assurance